akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “The marriage—if it happens—they will live at Stanwey.
 Not at court.
 Not in Normandy.
 Here.
 She has built this place.
 She knows the people, the land, the rhythms of the seasons.
 I will not have her taken from everything she knows.”

-Henry considered this.
-His first instinct was to refuse—a king’s son should be at court, visible, useful.
+The King's first instinct was to refuse—a king’s son should be at court, visible, useful.
 But he looked around the hall—the low ceiling, the smoke‑blackened beams, the old man in the chair—and saw something he had never given his son.

-“Agreed,” he said.
+Henry nodded slowly and held out his hand to Harold and the two men shook hands, holding it as they spoke, as a sign to all present that this was a legally secured bargain.

+“Agreed,” said the King.
 “For part of the year.
 The rest they will spend at court, as my family.
 That is not negotiable.
 I may give them land as I see fit.
 That is also not negotiable.”

 Harold’s mouth twitched.
 “A compromise!
 Your father—William—would never have agreed to such a thing.”